soimort/soimort.github.io/mst/4/src.md

 \end{align*}
 That is, the [discrete uniform distribution](https://wiki.soimort.org/math/probability/#discrete-uniform-distribution) maximizes the entropy for a random string.
 Since $|\mathcal{X}| = 2^\ell$, we have $p(x) = 2^{-\ell}$ and $\operatorname{H}(X) = -\sum_{x\in\mathcal{X}} 2^{-\ell} \log_2 2^{-\ell} = \ell$ (bits).
 We conclude that the information that can be represented in a $\ell$-bit string is at most $\ell$ bits.
 Some practical results include

 * In general, pseudorandom data (assume no prior knowledge) cannot be losslessly compressed, e.g., the uniform key used in one-time pad must have $\log_2 |\mathcal{M}|$ bits (lower bound) so as not to compromise the perfect secrecy.
+(Further topic: *Shannon's source coding theorem*)
 * Fully correct encoding/decoding of data, e.g., $\mathsf{Enc}(m)$ and $\mathsf{Dec}(c)$ algorithms in a private-key encryption scheme, must ensure that the probability distributions of $m \in \mathcal{M}$ and $c \in \mathcal{C}$ have the same entropy.
 * An algorithm with finite input cannot generate randomness infinitely.
 Consider a circuit that takes the encoded algorithm with some input ($\ell$ bits in total) and outputs some randomness, the entropy of the output data is at most $\ell$ bits.
-(Further topic: Kolmogorov complexity)
+(Further topic: *Kolmogorov complexity*)

 *Relative entropy (KL divergence)* quantifies how much information diverges between two sets of data.
 For data differencing, the KL divergence gives the minimum patch size that is needed to reconstruct target data (with distribution $p(x)$) given source data (with distribution $q(x)$).